Ethereum logo

 Applications are particularly welcome (but not restricted to) to address the following:

-For work related to formalizing proof systems, please see zkLib.
+For work related to formalizing proof systems, please see ArkLib.

 Stage 2

-Stage 2 is expected to begin in the first half of 2025 and build upon the work completed in Stage 1, with a greater focus on proving properties of deployed software than in Stage 1, as well as introducing bounties where possible.
+Stage 2 will be starting soon with a greater focus on proving properties of deployed software than in Stage 1, as well as introducing bounties where possible.

 Grants